Subcriticality at High Temperatures in Spin Lattice Systems: Consequences of Theorem

-We will now discuss the proof of Theorem \ref{Thm: uniqueness for KMS classical states}.
+We will now discuss the proof of Theorem \ref{Thm: uniqueness for KMS classical states} which concerns with the uniqueness of $(\beta,\delta_\Gamma)$-KMS classical states for sufficently low inverse temperature $\beta$.
 Remarkably, the latter essentially follows the same steps of the proof of Theorem \ref{Thm: uniqueness for KMS quantum states}.
 In particular, it is proven that any $(\beta,\delta_\Gamma)$-KMS classical state identifies a solution to a linear equation in a suitable Banach space.
 For sufficiently low $\beta$ the latter equation has a unique solution, leading to the uniqueness of $(\beta,\delta_\Gamma)$-KMS classical states.
 The difference between the proof of theorems \ref{Thm: uniqueness for KMS quantum states}-\ref{Thm: uniqueness for KMS classical states} lies in the derivation of the linear equation ---where the KMS condition is used--- and the proof that such equation has a unique solution.

 To begin with, we recall an invariance property of $\delta_\Gamma$-KMS classical states, \textit{cf.} \cite[Prop.
 5]{Drago_Waldmann_2024}, which provides an "integrated" version of the KMS classical condition which is easier to deal with.
 To set the stage, let $x\in\Gamma$ and $\varrho_x\in SO(3)$.
 We define $\varrho_x\colon\Omega_\Gamma\to\Omega_\Gamma$ by setting